Understanding Cloud Foundry Security

 The Cloud Controller uses RBAC to ensure that only authorized users can access a particular application.

 The Cloud Controller stores the configuration for an application in an encrypted database table.
 This configuration data includes user-specified environment variables and service credentials for any services bound to the app.

 Cloud Foundry runs the app inside a secure container.
-For more information, see the Application Isolation with Containers section.
+For more information, see the Understanding Container Security topic.

 Cloud Foundry operators can configure network traffic rules to control inbound communication to and outbound communication from an app.
 For more information, see the Network Traffic Rules section of the Understanding Container Security topic.

 For operators, Cloud Foundry provides an audit trail through the